patrickaubertdelaruee/lbc-llm-lab/README.md

 ## Lab excersices

 1. Time vectorizing and query of a document with the default hardware accelerated setup.
 Disable hardware acceleration and redo timing.
 How much better or worse did the lab setup perform?

 2. Find out what the machine cost was for the lab (so far).
 How much would you expect to pay per day in continuous operation?

+3. Query the API from the commandline.
+Hint: you can send requests to web services with curl.
+The API is well documented.